Fall 2019 Practice Period at City Center – Residential 10/1 – 12/7

 - Please also review the Pure Standards for Residential Zen Training.

-Deadline for residential applications: September 1.
+Deadline for residential applications: Extended to September 20.